kozit/KsIL/Docs/Specification.md

 Description: Jump to the position specified or Label.

-Parameters: position or Label (4 Bytes, position of execution or if 6+ bytes then name of Label)
+Parameters: Type (1 Byte 0xF0 offset up, 0xF1 offset down, 0xF2 absolute, 0xF3 Label) Address or Label (4 Bytes, position of execution or if 6+ bytes then name of Label)

 ## Label
 Bytecode: 0x52